BrettDong/polib/README.md

 ## Basic Concepts

-A **Message** represents a translation from a text entry in source language to a text entry in a target language.
+A **Message** represents a translation of a text entry from the source language to a target language.

 A **Catalog** holds a collection of _Messages_, and is stored in a `.po` file.